adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 9/12/20

+* Used PySpark ml lib for the first time to run on big data.

 ## 8/12/20

 * If methods do not scale then they are eventually futile.